PoisotLab/ms_mangal_synthesis/manuscript.md

 addition to using the established mathematical framework of graph theory to describe the structure of species interactions, network ecology has related the structural and ecological properties of networks [@Proulx2005NetThi;
 @Poulin2010NetAna].
-Networks often allow to link disconnected scales in ecology, and in particular are powerful tools to bridge data on populations to ecosystem properties [@loreau10populations; @jordano13mutualistic; @gonzalez20scalingup].
+Networks often allow to link disconnected scales in ecology [@Guimaraes2020StrEco], and in particular are powerful tools to bridge data on populations to ecosystem properties [@Loreau2010PopEco; @Jordano2013MutNet;
-Recently, the interest in the dynamics of ecological networks across large temporal scales [@baiser19ecogeographical; @tylianakis17ecological], and along environmental gradients [@Welti2015StrTro; @Pellissier2017ComSpe;
+@Gonzalez2020ScaBio].
+Recently, the interest in the dynamics of ecological networks across large temporal scales [@Baiser2019EcoRul;
+@Tylianakis2017EcoNet], and along environmental gradients [@Welti2015StrTro;
-@Trojelsgaard2016EcoNet], has increased.
-As ecosystems are changing rapidly, networks are at risk of undergoing rapid and catastrophic changes to their
+@Pellissier2017ComSpe; @Trojelsgaard2016EcoNet], has increased.
+As ecosystems
-structure: for example by invasion leading to a collapse [@magrach17plantpollinator; @strong14impact], or by a "rewiring" of interactions among existing species [@hui19how; @guiden19predator; @bartley19food].
+are changing rapidly, networks are at risk of undergoing rapid and catastrophic changes to their structure: for example by invasion leading to a collapse [@Magrach2017PlaNet; @Strong2014ImpNon], or by a "rewiring" of interactions among existing species [@Hui2019HowInv; @Guiden2019PrePre; @Bartley2019FooWeb].
-Simulation studies suggest that knowing the structure of the extant network, *i.e.* being able to map all interactions between species, is not sufficient [@thompson17dispersal] to predict the effects of external changes; indeed, data on the species occurrences and traits, as well as local extant and projected climate, are also required.
+Simulation studies suggest that knowing the structure of the extant network, *i.e.* being able to map all interactions between species, is not sufficient [@Thompson2017DisGov] to predict the effects of external changes; indeed, data on the species occurrences and traits, as well as local extant and projected climate, are also required.